smarco/WFA2-lib/tools/align_benchmark/external/block-aligner/README.md

 To use this as a crate in your Rust project, add the following to your `Cargo.toml`:
 ```
 [dependencies]
-block-aligner = { version = "^0.2.0", features = ["simd_avx2"] }
+block-aligner = { version = "^0.3.0", features = ["simd_avx2"] }
 ```
-Use the `simd_wasm` feature flag for WASM SIMD support.
+Use the `simd_sse2`, `simd_neon`, or `simd_wasm` feature flag for x86 SSE2, ARM Neon, or WASM SIMD support, respectively.
 It is your responsibility to ensure the correct feature to be enabled and supported by the platform that runs the code because this library does not automatically detect the supported SIMD instruction set.
+More information on specifying different features for different platforms with the same dependency [here](https://doc.rust-lang.org/cargo/reference/specifying-dependencies.html#platform-specific-dependencies).

 For developing, testing, or using the C API, you should clone this repo and use Rust nightly.
 In general, when building, you need to specify the